bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 > component and its content.
 It signals to the user of a state change within the element or
 > component and can be used for creating loaders, warnings/alerts, prompts, and more.

-`<b-overlay>` can be used to obscure almost any thing.
-Example use cases would be forms, tables, delete confirmation dialogs, or anywhere you need to signal that the application is busy performing a background task, or to signal that a certain component is unavailable.
+`<b-overlay>` can be used to obscure almost anything.
+[Example use cases](#use-case-examples) would be forms, tables, delete confirmation dialogs, or anywhere you need to signal that the application is busy performing a background task, to signal that a certain component is unavailable, or to provide additional context to the end user.

 The component `<b-overlay>` was introduced in BootstrapVue version `v2.7.0`.